-I am the chief architect of the LLVM Compiler Infrastructure and manage several groups at Apple responsible for compilers and tools.
+I am the founder and chief architect of the open source LLVM Compiler Infrastructure project.
 The LLVM project is an umbrella project which has grown to include a broad range of compiler, debugger, and runtime library technology.
 Assembled out of this technology are things like the Clang compiler, the LLDB debugger, the Clang Static Analyzer, and other low-level tools.
 LLVM is widely used for academic research projects, has been adopted for commercial use by several companies, and has a broad and growing developer base.
 For more information, please see the LLVM web page: http://llvm.org/.

 In 2011, I wrote a chapter on LLVM for "The Architecture of Open Source Applications," a book on software design.
 The chapter describes traditional compiler design, what makes LLVM different, how library-based design impacts applicability of the code, and how some simple optimizations work.